Crimson Desert: How to Clear Path of Trials for Ice Element

 Instant deliveryNo spam, unsubscribe anytime

 After the platforming stretch you reach the mechanism that powers the next phase.
 This is the step most players get wrong.
-Pull the frozen power core out of the device — it is frozen solid, so it will not work in place.
+Grab the frozen power core and pull it out of the device with Axiom Force — the same pull/push ability you use on Abyss objects (you can rotate it while holding it).
+It is frozen solid, so it will not work in place.

-Carry the frozen core to the nearby lava room and dip it into the lava until it glows and thaws.
-Then bring it back and socket it into the mechanism using Aerial Force Palm to restore power.
+Carry the frozen core to the nearby lava room and drop it into the lava until it glows and thaws.
+Then bring it back and socket it into the mechanism to restore power.
 This is the actual solution — there is no fire-arrow trick here.
 Trying to brute-force the route with healing, or carrying the core around without thawing it in the lava, accomplishes nothing.

 Advertisement

 With power restored, move to the central structure and climb it rather than hunting for another side puzzle.
-The end of Path of Trials is vertical and direct: ascend, reach the core point, and use the palm strike on the central mechanism to activate the monolith.
+The end of Path of Trials is vertical and direct: ascend to the Abyss Nexus at the top.

 This is the last place players lose time, because they assume the trial is over the moment the device powers up below.
-It is not — you still have to trigger the monolith sequence and reach the top.
+It is not — you still have to reach the Nexus and activate it.
 Keep the camera centered on the structure so you do not drift onto the wrong ledge, then continue upward to the reward point.

-At the top you collect the Abyssal Artifact and unlock the Ice elemental power.
-That is the payoff for the trial, and it is why the area matters for both progression and the elemental set.
+At the Nexus, use Force Palm (R3) on the center of the platform to channel power through it.
+That activates the Nexus, completes the trial, and unlocks the Frost element — letting you imbue your skills with Frost through the Frost Mantle — along with an Abyss Artifact.
 If you are chasing every element, this is one of the core unlocks — see the fastest route to unlock all elements to plan the rest.

 Common mistakes